 Managing risk, especially drawdown risk, is what creates a smooth journey to retirement.
 As markets fluctuate, your portfolio may experience temporary losses.
 But what you don’t want is a catastrophic loss from which you never recover from.
 Remember, a 50% loss would need a 100% gain on the investment just to breakeven.

 One way is to consider investing in risk-managed portfolios.
-Syfe’s Global Portfolio is designed to shield you from significant losses when markets crash and be on the front foot when markets recover.
+Syfe’s global ETFs portfolios are designed to shield you from significant losses when markets crash and be on the front foot when markets recover.
 In times of significant volatility, Syfe’s Automated Risk-managed Investing (ARI) strategy reduces investors’ exposure to equities while increasing the allocation to bonds.

 The adjustment is done to keep portfolio risk in line with investors’ risk tolerance.